 This topic provides an overview of how Greenplum Database processes queries.
 Understanding this process can be useful when writing and tuning queries.

 Users issue queries to Greenplum Database as they would to any database management system.
-They connect to the database instance on the Greenplum master host using a client application such as
+They connect to the database instance on the Greenplum coordinator host using a client application such as

 psql and submit SQL statements.

 Parent topic: Querying Data

 The coordinator receives, parses, and optimizes the query.
 The resulting query plan is either parallel or targeted.
 The coordinator dispatches parallel query plans to all segments.

 The coordinator dispatches targeted query plans to a single segment.
 Each segment is responsible for running local database operations on its own set of data.
 Most database operations—such as table scans, joins, aggregations, and sorts—run across all segments in parallel.
 Each operation is performed on a segment database independent of the data stored in the other segment databases.

 Certain queries may access only data on a single segment, such as single-row

 SELECT operations or queries that filter on the table distribution key column(s).
 In queries such as these, the query plan is not dispatched to all segments, but is targeted at the segment that contains the affected or relevant row(s).